legiongis/karstography/docs/creating-karstology.rst

 Move to Locally Generated Vector Tiles
 --------------------------------------

 Near the end of 2022, we undertook a significant overhaul of the application components, ultimately replacing (or beginning to replace) GeoServer with pg_tileserv, and Leaflet with OpenLayers.
 We replaced the original jQuery + Bootstrap front-end with Svelte.
-The most detailed description of this overhaul can currently be found in [this pull request](https://github.com/legiongis/karstography/pull/29).
+The most detailed description of this overhaul can currently be found in `this pull request <https://github.com/legiongis/karstography/pull/29>`_.